 Debt collectors cannot call a consumer demanding payment prior to 8 o’clock in the morning, or after 9 o’clock in the evening (unless you have allowed them to do so).
 Additionally, if you have informed the debt collector that specified hours are inconvenient, the agency could be violating the law.

 Debt collectors cannot repeatedly call just to harass you either.
-If a debt collector is calling so much that your daily life is being interfered with, please call an attorney, like a bankruptcy lawyer in Las Vegas, NV, today.
+If a debt collector is calling so much that your daily life is being interfered with, please call a bankruptcy lawyer today.

 Threatening Legal Action